splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

 \end{equation}
 ```

-And, in the same manner, we adjust $D_{n*}$ solution to ensure that it is an extremum of the invariant error.

 ## Protocol functionality

 **Actions**

-1. Deposit liquidity (tokens can be deposited in arbitrary amounts in contrast to CP AMM);
+1. Deposit liquidity (tokens can be deposited only according to the current pool ratio);
-2. Redeem liquidity (tokens can be redeemed in arbitrary amounts in contrast to CP AMM);
+2. Redeem liquidity (tokens can be redeemed only according to the current pool ratio);
 3. Swap from token `X`  to `Y`.

 **Features**

-1. Two types of fees are applied to every imbalanced AMM operation:
+1. Two types of fees are applied to every swap operation:
     2. Liquidity provider fees;
     2. Protocol fees (treasury for Splash token holders).
 2. All fees are accumulated inside the pool;